TritonDataCenter/containerpilot/docs/30-configuration/33-consul.md

 ## Client configuration

 The `consul` field in the ContainerPilot config file configures ContainerPilot's Consul client.
 For use with Consul's ACL system, use the `CONSUL_HTTP_TOKEN` environment variable.
 If you are communicating with Consul over TLS you may include the scheme (ex. https://consul:8500).
-Note that generally the Consul client will be communicating to an agent on localhost, so TLS may not b necessary.
-If you need extra configuration options for TLS, you can use the following optional fields (or environment variable options described in the [Consul documentation](https://www.consul.io/docs/commands/index.html#environment-variables))instead of a simple string:
+Note that generally the Consul client will be communicating to an agent on localhost, so TLS may not be necessary.
+If you need extra configuration options for TLS, you can use the following optional fields (or environment variable options described in the [Consul documentation](https://www.consul.io/docs/commands/index.html#environment-variables)) instead of a simple string:

 ```json5
 consul: {